sitandr/conchord/chords/sheet.typ

   }
 }

-/// Render all chords of current song.
+/// 3.
+Render all chords of current song.
 /// - Set `header-level` to set headings that separate the different songs.
 ///   If none, all chords in document will be rendered.
+#let chordlib(
+  /// smart chord function to use
+  smart-chord: smart-chord,
+  /// chordgen for smart-chord
+  chordgen: red-missing-fifth,
+  /// tuning to use in "A B C D" format -> str
+  tuning: default-tuning,
+  /// chords not to draw, can be added manually
+  /// in format ("Am", ...) -> array[str]
+  exclude: (),
+  /// versions of chords to use (default zero is the "best")
+  /// in format (Am: 2, ...) -> dictionary[int]
+  switch: (:),
+  /// at witch fret to find the best chord
+  /// in format (Am: 5, ...) -> dictionary[int|none]
+  at: (:),
+  /// scale length, see `draw-chord` -> length
+  scale-l: 1pt,
+  /// heading level to search chords within -> int
-#let chordlib(chordgen: red-missing-fifth, tuning: default-tuning, exclude: (), switch: (:), at: (:), scale-l: 1pt, heading-level: none) = context {
+  heading-level: none) = {
   // select fitting chord
   let chords-selector = inside-level-selector(selector(<chord>), heading-level)
   let rendered = ()